leandrogoe/leandrogoe.github.io/_posts/2023-04-17-protecting-mongodb.md

 ## Back off!

 If you know in advance that certain jobs can create great strain into the database, you can throttle them to prevent they consume too many WiredTiger tickets.
 There are already a few good libraries that integrate with Sidekiq and allow performing throttling for particular job classes.
 While manually throttling jobs is incredibly useful, sometimes we simply lack the information to add the proper throttling constraints to all the job classes in advance.
-Moreover, a throttling configuration that works perfectly well in normal circumstances, it may prove too unrestrictive when different job types create load at the same time.
+Moreover, a throttling configuration that works perfectly well in normal circumstances, may prove too unrestrictive when different job types create load at the same time.

-Ideally, we should aspire to a more intelligent control mechanism that can quickly react against the strain of the database and that prevents we ever reach a point in which the database has degraded to unacceptable levels.
+Ideally, we should aspire to a more intelligent control mechanism that can quickly react against the stress of the database and that prevents we ever reach a point in which the database has degraded to unacceptable levels.

-The fact that we can easily use read a write tickets as a metric of the database strain is actually great, because it lets us build mechanisms using it as the main metric.
+The fact that we can easily use read a write tickets as a metric of the database stress is actually great, because it lets us build mechanisms using it as the main metric.
 We can easily get the number of tickets available through the `serverStatus` command:

 ```ruby
 > Mongoid::Clients.default.database.